giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 ## 2. From the physical pole to the input model

-The complete input model is defined in [`degradated_pole.yaml`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/degradated_pole.yaml).
+The complete CSF model is defined in [`degradated_pole.yaml`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/degradated_pole.yaml).

-The file is introduced after the physical model so that each input key can be related directly to a geometric or mechanical concept.
+The file translates the physical pole into:

-It describes:
+1. the base and top reference cross-sections;

-1. the reference cross-sections;
+2. the concrete and prestressing-steel polygons;
-2. the polygons that form each section;
+3. the reference material properties assigned to each polygon;
-3. the stiffness assigned to each polygon;
+4. the longitudinal laws governing the variation of axial/bending and shear/torsion participation.

-4. the rules that define how geometry and stiffness vary along the pole;
+The model data can be modified as required, including the pole dimensions, radial layers, angular sectors, prestressing bars, reference material properties and degradation laws.
+The complete procedure for generating and modifying the model is described in [`create_tapered_pole_explained.md`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/create_tapered_pole_explained.md).

-5. the analysis settings used by the example scripts.
+The guide explains how the healthy reference geometry and material properties are generated and how the selected longitudinal degradation laws are introduced into the final YAML model.

 ### 2.1 Reference sections